daveweale/appleLoops/README.md

 ## What does it do?
 Downloads the 'core' content that is downloaded by GarageBand or Logic Pro X on first run.

+_Please note, that this release will only download content for the current versions of GarageBand or Logic Pro X, as at 2016-12-23._

 ## What this won't do
 * Install packages
 * Import packages into your package deployment system